article banner

 • When we cancel a coroutine, it changes its state to "Cancelling", and cancels all its children.

-• A coroutine in "Cancelling" state does not start child coroutines and throws CancellationException when we try to suspend it or if it is suspended.
+• A coroutine in the "Cancelling" state does not start child coroutines and throws CancellationException when we try to suspend it or if it is suspended.

 • To start a new coroutine or make a suspending call in the "Cancelling" state, we can use withContext(NonCancellable).